-This delicious Greek chicken flatbread pizza starts with freshly baked flatbread that is smeared with creamy hummus and topped with marinated chicken, artichokes, olives, fresh tomatoes, and is finished with a creamy homemade tzatziki sauce.
+This delicious Greek Flatbread Pizza with Chicken starts with freshly baked flatbread that is smeared with creamy hummus and topped with marinated chicken, artichokes, olives, fresh tomatoes, and is finished with a creamy homemade tzatziki sauce.

 I have been on a major flatbread pizza kick lately.
 We probably eat flatbread pizza at least once a week.
 They are just so easy to make!